History of Dogs Victoria

-The result was a motion to Incorporate which was moved at the KCC's 1991 Annual General Meeting.
-An estimated 600+ members attended, coming in bus loads from all corners of the State to support the motion.
-The Motion, giving all members voting rights was overwhelmingly passed.
-On July 24, 1991 the new Constitution was approved and the KCC became the Victorian Canine Association Inc. which now trades as Dogs Victoria.
+The result was that a motion to Incorporate was moved at the KCC's 1991 Annual General Meeting.
+An estimated 600 odd members attended, coming in bus loads from all corners of the State to support the motion.
+With the Motion overwhelmingly passed, on July 24, 1991 a new Constitution was approved.
+So the KCC officially became the Victorian Canine Association Inc. which now trades as Dogs Victoria.

 The Dogs Victoria Library